DROP YOUR GAME CARDS OFF AT 7381 Rush River Drive

 Although a coaching license is not mandatory at this time, the GHSC strongly encourages each coach to obtain at least an F License.
 Contact your AGC for information regarding upcoming classes.
 Many coaches also find obtaining referee certification to be helpful also.
 Please see the SYSL website for information on upcoming classes.

 The following links will lead you to other helpful hints; such as how to run a team meeting, sample practice plans, fun and useful games for use during practices, the rules for various age groups, and more.
 When planning practices, always keep in mind the developmental capabilities of the age group you are coaching.
 In other words, keep your expectations realistic.
-If you have any questions or concerns, contact Wayne Novoa at 628-8895 or email@example.com or George Agajan at firstname.lastname@example.org.
+If you have any questions or concerns, contact George Agajan at firstname.lastname@example.org.
 We also want your feedback.
 You know what works and what doesn’t.
 Feel free to share your thoughts with your fellow coaches.
 Please send comments or suggestions to Wayne or George at the above links.

-Once you are established as a Head Coach or an Assistant Coach with a GHSC U8- U19 team, you must register with the CYSA.
-Please print out the following form and return it to your AGC at your draft night.
-Note: U6 Coaches do not need to fill out this form.
+Once you are established as a Head Coach or an Assistant Coach with a GHSC U6- U19 team, you must register with the CYSA using the registration system.
+Please see instructions on the Coach Registration page.

-For the template to the Roster Section of the U8-U19 game card (for use with Avery Labels #6878) please click here
+For the template to the Roster Section of the U10-U19 game card (for use with Avery Labels #6878) please click here

 Below is a link to a document titled “Suggestions for How to Run Your First Team Meeting”.
 It offers some basic guidelines, and includes a sample from George that he used when he coached the Panthers.